codersclub/emlog.ml/docs/tp2Pro.md

 ## Precautions:

 - File tinfeng.txt will be automatically created in the plug-in directory.
 If it cannot be created, it may be a permission setting issue.
-- Enable API in emlog system-settings-api settings
+- Enable API in Emlog System-&gt;Settings-&gt;API settings
 - During migration, do not close the page

 ## Half of the migration, stuck or failed processing